Efficient and DoS-resistant Consensus for Permissioned Blockchains: Evaluation

 \section{Evaluation}

-Our evaluation was done on both the Tencent public cloud and our own cluster consisting of 32 machines.
-In our cluster, each machine has Linux 3.13.0, 40Gbps NIC, 2.60GHz Intel E3-1280 V6 CPU with SGX, 64GB memory, and 1TB SSD.
-On the public cloud, we started 100 instances (VMs) running in the same city, each of which has 32 cores, 128GB memory, and up to 100 Mbps NIC.
-We did not choose the EC2 cloud because she was only able to rent each user 3 instances.
-While running \xxx{} on both our cluster and public cloud, we used the Linux TC command to limit the network latency between each two \xxx{} nodes to 200ms (same as Algorand's evaluation setting).
-Because this cloud does not provide SGX hardware, we ran \xxx{} in the SGX simulation mode.
+\bfheading{Evaluation setup.} Our evaluation was done on both our own cluster with 30 machines and the AWS cloud, with parameters shown in \tab{tab:parameters}.
+In our cluster, each machine has 40Gbps NIC, 2.60GHz Intel E3-1280 V6 CPU with SGX, 64GB memory, and 1TB SSD.
+On AWS, we started up to 100 c5.18xlarge instances (VMs) running in the same city, each of which has 72 cores, 128GB memory, and up to 25 Gbps NIC.
+We ran up to 100 \xxx nodes on each VM (10k nodes in total), with each \xxx node running in a docker container. \looseness=-1

-We compared \xxx's performance with four blockchain systems, including three public blockchains (Ethereum~\cite{github:ethereum}, EOS~\cite{eos}, and Snow-white~\cite{bentov2016snow}) and one SGX-based private blockchain system, Hyperledger-Sawtooth (Intel-PoET)~\cite{poet}.
-These systems cover two PoW systems (Ethereum and Sawtooh) and two PoS systems (EOS, and Snow-white).
-We ran three of the systems (Ethereum, EOS, and Sawtooh) in our cluster because they were open-source, while Snow-White's results were from their papers.
-For Intel PoET, we used its own benchmark tools; for other three systems, we let each node to generate cryptocurrency transfer transactions.
-Table~\ref{tab:parameters} shows the parameters we used in evaluation.
+To evaluate \xxx and baseline protocols in a typical geo-replicated setting, while running \xxx on both our cluster and AWS, we emulated the world scale Internet by using the Linux traffic control (TC) command to limit the RTT between every two nodes to a random value between 150ms and 300ms.
+These settings are comparable to Algorand's setting on AWS.
+As AWS does not provide SGX hardware, we ran \xxx in the SGX simulation mode on AWS and in the SGX hardware mode on our cluster; we show that \xxx's performance in simulation mode is roughly the same as hardware mode because \xxx's performance is bound to network latency in WAN (\chref{sec:eval:perf}).
+The scalability (\fig{fig:eval_scale}) and robustness (\fig{fig:eval_down}) experiments were done on AWS, and the rest were in our cluster.